#>spw_operator_atlas

 Operators are semantic actors; braces carry structural facts.
 The sigil tells you what kind of move is being made.
 The container tells you what kind of boundary or scope is being entered.

 That makes Spw less like a secret code and more like compact notation for projection-based runtimes: nouns can hold variants, behaviors, and lenses; components can expose the same root under different display conditions; and familiar moves can recombine without every page explaining itself from zero.
+Returning learners can treat the atlas as a lookup table and a grammar practice room at the same time.

 Familiar root